danielwrosenbaum/danielwrosenbaum/README.md

 After working on my own for awhile I found I really enjoyed learning code and wanted to take it more seriously.
 I spent hours searching for the right school before finding LearningFuze and I'm so glad I did.
 Web Development has been such a wonderful outlet for me and I love the feeling of being challenged by new material and technology.
 My goal is to pursue a career in coding for many years to come, while always maintaining that desire to constantly be learning and creating.

 I started small with a basic understanding of HTML, CSS and JavaScript but by the end of the course I was developing full-stack applications utilizing React, Node.js, Express, and PostgreSQL, among others.
-React in particular opened up a world of programming that I have thoroughly enjoyed and am greatly looking forward to expanding my capabilities as my development knowledge grows.
+React in particular opened up a world of programming to me that I have thoroughly enjoyed and am greatly looking forward to expanding my capabilities as my development knowledge grows.

 ## Skills